gbendy/sonarrToRSS/README.md

 - Simple and convenient file based persistence, no external services required.
 - Minimal configuration.
 Set a username and password on initial load and you're good to go.
 All configuration changes can be applied in situ.
 No restarts!
-- Context aware event rendering provides event specific metadata.
+- Content aware event rendering provides rich event specific data.
 Add connection information for your Sonarr installation to add series banner images in events.
 - Light and dark themes.
 - Supports domain and subfolder based reverse proxies.
   [SWAG](https://docs.linuxserver.io/general/swag "SWAG") configurations are available [here](https://github.com/gbendy/sonarrToRSS/tree/main/swag "Swag configuration files").
-- Configurable cooldown for Health events to suppress transient issues from the feed.
+- Configurable cooldown for Health events to suppress transient issues from the feed, or purge them from history entirely.

 ## I've forgotten my password!